FrancescoXX/free-Web3-resources/docs/roadmap/introduction.md

 - Testing Tools: [Waffle](https://getwaffle.io/), [Ganache](https://trufflesuite.com/ganache/)
 - [OpenZeppelin](https://www.openzeppelin.com/)
-- [WalletConnect](https://walletconnect.com/): WalletConnect is an open source protocol for connecting decentralised applications to mobile wallets with QR code scanning or deep linking.
+- [WalletConnect](https://walletconnect.com/): WalletConnect is an open-source protocol for connecting decentralized applications to mobile wallets with QR code scanning or deep linking.
-- [Chainlink](https://chain.link/): Chainlink is a decentralized oracle networks provide tamper-proof inputs, outputs, and computations to support advanced smart contracts on any blockchain.
+- [Chainlink](https://chain.link/): Chainlink is a decentralized oracle network provides tamper-proof inputs, outputs, and computations to support advanced smart contracts on any blockchain.
 - [TheGraph](https://thegraph.com): The Graph is an indexing protocol for organizing blockchain data and making it easily accessible with GraphQL.

 ___